Many actions in the GoodData platform require (or result in) a generated token.

 - super-secure token (SST) - When you first login to the GoodData platform, you receive in the response header the SST.
 This token must be included whenever you query for a temporary token.

 - temporary token (TT) - Using the token API, you can generate a temporary token, which is valid for 10 minutes.
-Any request for project objects requires the use of a temporary token as part of the request.
+Any request for workspace objects requires the use of a temporary token as part of the request.
 When it expires, you must renew it.

 For more information, see Authentication via API.